 When I say “I love you”, I am referring to the love of hatred for you.
-I love myself vicariously through the love you feel towards me.
+I love myself vicariously through the love you feel toward me.
 And I need you to suffer because I hate having to rely on you for this.

 I love how my happiness is your responsibility.
 I love how I feel when you’re around me.
-How I can turn myself into the victim when you try to bring up one of my many personality flaws or harmful behaviors.
+How I can turn myself into the victim when you try to bring up one of my many personality flaws or harmful behaviors?

 I love how you support me and how I never need to support you.
 Why would I even do that?
 The things you will never get keep you with me.

 I love how you think you are with a person who loves you.
 But I’m a person who shows love and affection as a manipulation tool.

 I love how you need me and how you think you’re with the right person.
 How I made you feel unworthy and insignificant.

 When I say “I love you” it is not what love truly represents.
 When I say “I love you” it means I love how you respect my rules and how you live by them.

 You need to know I will use hurtful words and manipulative tactics under the guise of love.
 You will never change me.

 We both know this isn’t real.
 We should both know.